JonathanIlk/nanoleafy/README.md

 ## Static panel structure

-The `setStaticPanel()` function pokes a single color into a specific panel.
+The `setStaticPanel()` function pokes a single color into a specific panel or multiple panels.
 It is only useful for single frame static displays.
 You can call this a couple of ways.
 This snippet sets panel id 100 to black:

 ```js
 const panel = { id: '100', r: 0,  g: 0,  b: 0 };